 Finding compostable nappies

-Of course, we tried these compostable nappies out, and today we will share them here with you to use to your advantage.
-But, first, let’s look at the details of this product, shall we?
+Of course, we tried these compostable nappies out, and today, we will share them here to use to your advantage.
+But first, let’s look at the details of this product, shall we?

 Product Details Eenee sample pack

 |Product||Eenee sample pack with one pull-up and a pack of U pads|

 |Where to buy||Eenee nappies and trial packs are available here|